calibrae-project/calibrd/README.md

 `bash enterchroot.sh`

 > This build script has been created so as to reduce the cognitive burden on developers, and early testers, and will eventually produce a universal binary down the track.
 The Calibrae dev team cares about its developers, and those who want to operate our software.

+Below remains the rest of the original contents of this file:

 ---